ForbiddenBG/encoder_decoder/README.md

-This is a simple python project and its still in development.
+This is a simple python project and its still under development.
 It encodes and decodes a string entered by the user.